Mobile navigation

 2.2.4 In January 2024 the regulator confirmed the limit on annual rent increases for 2024/25 to be CPI plus an additional 1% and in April 2024 it was confirmed this formula will continue to apply to rent increases in 2025/26.

-2.2.5 Any increase in rent will mean an impact on tenants' household budgets but the additional income is vital to maintain and improve the services we provide to tenants, invest in our existing housing stock in accordance with the stock condition surveys and develop new social housing to address the needs of local people.
+2.2.7 Any increase in rent will mean an impact on tenants' household budgets, but the additional income is vital to maintain and improve the services we provide to tenants, invest in our existing housing stock in accordance with the stock condition surveys and develop new social housing to address the needs of local people.

-2.2.6 Future rent increases will not mitigate against the reductions during 2016-2020 or the rent cap in 2023/24 and it means that rents are now set against a lower baseline than they would have been.
+2.2.8 Future rent increases will not mitigate against the reductions during 2016-2020 or the rent cap in 2023/24 as it means that rents are set against a lower baseline than they would have been.
+However, the introduction of a convergence mechanism will ensure rents can recover and assist in the sustainability of Housing Revenue Accounts.

 2.4 The Social Housing (Regulation) Act 2023

-• more proactive regulation with the power to impose unlimited fines for non-compliance
+2.4.3 The RSH has the power to impose unlimited fines for non-compliance with these consumer standards.

 2.5 Housing growth

-• RTB (1-4-1) Receipts will be permitted to be used with section 106 contributions
+• RTB receipts will be permitted to be used with section 106 contributions

-• the cap on the percentage of replacements delivered as acquisitions each year (currently 50%) will be lifted
+• the cap on the percentage of replacements delivered as acquisitions is removed

 2.6 Climate change and the low-carbon future

-2.6.1 The previous government committed to tackling climate change and setting a target of reducing domestic emissions to zero.
-The current government has committed to reviewing the Decent Homes Standard, but it has not given any details about the timing or breadth of the reforms.
-The RSH therefore expects social landlords to be working to understand the potential costs of making carbon reduction improvements to our assets.
+2.6.1 The Government has committed to reviewing the Decent Homes Standard and launched a consultation on changes to the standard that concluded in September 2025.
+Reform to the standard is broadly welcomed.
+The standard has not been updated for almost two decades.
+The changes that are proposed to the standard and the energy efficiency requirements in it do come with new and unfunded financial burdens.
+In recent years the sector has needed to respond to an increasing number of necessary new standards and regulations which come with no additional support.
+Collectively this additionality adds significant pressure to the Housing Revenue Account.
+While the Government considers changes to the standard, the RSH expects social landlords to be working to the existing standard to understand the potential costs of making carbon reduction improvements to our assets.
 The HRA stock currently has an average SAP rating of EPC C. An interim Net Carbon Zero Strategy is in place to supplement the HRA Asset Strategy.
-The strategy lays out the steps that will be needed to introduce a full Retro-fit Strategy in 2024, to support the prioritisation and delivery of Net Zero work packages.
+The strategy lays out the steps that will be needed to introduce a full Retrofit Strategy in 2024, to support the prioritisation and delivery of Net Zero work packages.

 2.7 Building Safety Act 2022